- Pre-Transport: Confirm discharge date and medical needs (stretcher, oxygen).

 Anaphylaxis and Adrenaline Auto-Injectors: A Bystander Guide

-What anaphylaxis is, which symptoms start it, and what a bystander does step by step when a relative is stung by a bee, swallows a peanut, or develops sudden breathlessness after a medication — anchored to the Turkish Ministry of Health's May 2025 First Aid Training Manual, the Turkish Red Crescent 2025 Pocket Book, the National Allergy & Clinical Immunology Society (AİİAD) protocol, and the 2024 GA²LEN international consensus report, with the correct adrenaline auto-injector technique, brands available in Türkiye, and the practical 112 chain of action.
+What anaphylaxis is, which symptoms start it, and what a bystander does step by step when a relative is stung by a bee, swallows a peanut, or develops sudden breathlessness after a medication — anchored to the Turkish Ministry of Health's May 2025 First Aid Training Manual, the Turkish Red Crescent 2025 Pocket Book, the Turkish National Society of Allergy and Clinical Immunology (AİİAD) protocol, and the 2024 Global Allergy and Asthma Excellence Network (GA²LEN) international consensus report, with the correct adrenaline auto-injector technique, brands available in Türkiye, and the practical 112 chain of action.

 Popular Ambulance Topic Clusters